Code-Institute-Submissions/Author-Site/README.md

 <br>

-* **A Styled & Branded Navbar** - signposts visitors to different areas of the site, as well as displaying the name of the author and a character from one of the books as a logo.
-Responsive on mobile, also displays the user’s card with a responsive display of the number of products in the user's shopping cart.
+* **A Styled & Branded Navbar** - Signposts visitors to different areas of the site, as well as displaying the name of the author and a character from one of the books as a logo.
+Responsive on mobile, also displays the user's shopping basket with a responsive display of the number of products in the user's shopping basket.
 * **A Simple & Informative Footer** - Gives users a quick overview of the publishing, copyright and contact information at a glance on every screen.
-* **A Welcome / Home Page** - Gives an immediate overview of the author’s works, inviting the visitor to read more of brows the shop and make a purchase.
+* **A Welcome / Home Page** - Gives an immediate overview of the author’s works, inviting the visitor to read more and browse the shop and make a purchase.
 * **Information Pages** - Allowing visitors to read more about the author, and about each of the series.
 * **A Fan Art Gallery** - Allowing visitors to the site to browse through the submitted fan art, and for logged in users to add / edit / delete their own fan art.
 * **A Filterable Webshop** - Gives users an overview of all products available, as well as being able to filter by series and by product type.
-* **A Robust Stripe Checkout** - Allows users and logged in users to purchase items from the webshop, choosing whether to save their details (if logged in) and then receiving both an order overview and confirmation email upon purchase.
+* **A Stripe Checkout** - Allows users to purchase items from the webshop, choosing whether to save their details (if logged in) and then receiving both an order overview and confirmation email upon purchase.
 * **A User Account Service** - Where users can submit their fan art, save their address details and view their order history.
 * **A Well Organized Admin Section** - Fully customized and styled in line with the site, it is linked to from the nav bar only for super users.
 Each model has searchable fields, filters and carefully built styling to make using the admin site as intuitive as possible.